civo/status/content/issues/2025-04-10-disruption-phx1.md

 2025-04-10 09:03:09 UTC

 We are facing an issue in the PHX1 region, that is affecting certain customer workloads.
-We working with our provider to restore services back.
+We are working with our provider to restore services back.